 The New Zealand Ministry of Justice conducts criminal history checks on Queensland applicants applying for our security licences.

 This ban means tattooists and operators cannot perform tattooing anywhere in Australia, including in their own home, until the government relaxes the restrictions.
-We do not yet know when this will occur.

 For more information, read our frequently asked questions on COVID-19 for the Queensland tattoo industry.